 Each day for months, I laced up my sneakers and ran at least one block.
 Sometimes I ran just one block, sometimes I run three miles.
 My little mind trick worked.
 I was getting back into shape.

 Dr. B.J.
 Fogg spoke about these kinds of “tiny habits” in his 2012 TEDx Talk.
 His life-changing philosophy is about making a tiny habit that naturally grows.
 Hate exercise?
 Do two push ups each time you use the bathroom.
 Not one for dental hygiene?
 Floss just one tooth per night.
 Struggling to invest?
-Invest $5 while you wait for Netflix to load.
+Invest $5 with Stash while you wait for Netflix to load.

 The theory goes that you can’t rely on motivation alone to make a big change.
 Instead, you need to rely on a habit – ideally a tiny habit.
 A habit that’s so easy to execute that you don’t have to overcome a high motivational threshold to accomplish it.
 A habit that you can remember to do.